Thomas Doty – Storyteller

 For all tours, bring water, snacks, sunscreen, and sturdy walking shoes.
 For the Klamath River Canyon tour, long trousers are advised.

 Travel through the traditional homeland of the Takelmas to the Old Time village site of Ti'lomikh.
 The Rogue Valley is a rich tapestry of stories, history and culture of the "People of the River."

 - Indian / European Contact.
 On our way to the Takelma village site of Ti'lomikh, we follow the old stage road through the historic gold mining town of Jacksonville.
-Along the way, Doty relates stories of early contact between Indians and Europeans, the resulting Rogue River War of the 1850s, and the tragic five Trails of Tears that followed.
+Along the way, we visit the grave of John Beeson, Oregon first civil rights leader of the 1850s.
+Doty relates stories of early contact between Indians and Europeans, the resulting Rogue River War, and the tragic five Trails of Tears that followed.